-Pursuit Intervention Technique (PIT) - A controlled contact between a patrol unit and the pursued vehicle at low speeds, intended to cause the operator of the pursued vehicle to lose control of their vehicle.
+Pursuit Intervention Technique (PIT) - A controlled contact between a patrol unit and the pursued vehicle at low speeds, intended to cause the operator of the pursued vehicle to lose control of their vehicle, effectively ending the pursuit.
+This technique is executed using vehicles equipped with PIT-rated impact protectors and shall only be attempted by trained personnel at speeds generally not exceeding 35 mph.